duttashi/pysqlr/db/db-sql/db-mysql/README.md

-This folder contains Postgre SQL scripts
+This folder contains notes and scripts on MySQL database:

 *Copyright*